Switzerland countryintel banner

 Tax

-The cantons and communes levy taxes on both the income and assets of individuals Each canton has its own tax laws which means the tax burden varies from one canton to the next.
-The cantonal tax authorities calculate taxes based on the figures provided in the individual’s tax return.
-The amount paid is assessed annually and normally paid in installments.
+The cantons and communes levy taxes on both the income and assets of individuals.
+Each canton has its own tax laws which means the tax burden varies from one canton to the next.
+Corporate income taxation also varies significantly by canton and municipality.

 Corporate Income Tax